kbilicic/kb-lua-framework/README.md

 ![](https://raw.githubusercontent.com/kbilicic/kb-lua-framework/master/IMAGES/screen_config_example.JPG)

-item1 is a screen object where we can change name, height and render method used for drawing this screen content.
+item1 is a screen object where we can change name, height and render method used for drawing this screen content. yScrollPosition stores scroll position, set this to 0.

 * **name** - set the name to your liking, keep in mind that if you assign some large name, it might bleed into another screen